arborchat/arborchat/specifications/sprout.md

 ---
-title: Sprout Protocol Specification
+title: Sprout Protocol 0.0 Specification
 ---

-Sprout Protocol 0.0
-===

 Sprout is a simple connection-oriented protocol for exchanging nodes in the arbor forest (as defined by the [arbor forest specification](forest.md)).